Real life stories of children who had poor eye-hand coordination skills before completing a program of vision therapy.

 Schedule a vision evaluation as soon as possible.

-Vision therapy can help your child gain the visual skills they need for clearer, more comfortable binocular vision— facilitating improved coordination necessary for learning, sports, and most routine daily activities.
+Vision therapy can help your child gain the visual skills they need for clearer, more comfortable binocular vision— facilitating improvements in their learning and sports.